-Residential and public water supply wells are included in the 2019 groundwater monitoring program to address CAMP Objective (4), evaluation of residential/public water supply well water quality in the area of former smelter site impacts.
+Residential and public water supply wells are included in the 2020 groundwater monitoring program to allow evaluation of residential/public water supply well water quality in the area of former smelter site impacts.
 As noted in the RCRA groundwater protection guidance (EPA, 2004), documenting and addressing potential human exposures is one of EPA's high priority short-term protection goals.
-Data packets describing the residential/public water supply monitoring results and any exceedances of applicable water quality standards are provided to individual well owners following the receipt and validation of laboratory data for each monitoring event.
+Data submittals describing the residential/public water supply monitoring results and any exceedances of applicable water quality standards are provided to individual well owners following the receipt and validation of laboratory data for each monitoring event.

-The residential and municipal water supply wells included in the 2019 semiannual water quality sampling program are listed in Table 3-3, and are shown on Exhibit 1 and Figure 3-2.
-Monitoring is scheduled at 20 wells on a semiannual basis (spring and fall 2019).
-Note that, based on a previous well owner survey conducted in 2015 as part of the 2015 CAMP, a number of identified residential wells are not included on the current sampling schedule, due to lack of access, inoperative pumps, or other reasons (see Table 3-3).
+The residential and municipal water supply wells included in the 2020 monitoring program are listed in Table 3-3, and are shown on Exhibit 1 and Figure 3-2.
+Monitoring is scheduled at 20 wells on a semiannual basis (spring and fall 2020).
+Note that, based on the well owner survey conducted in 2015 as part of the 2015 CAMP, a number of identified residential wells are not included on the current sampling schedule, due to lack of access, inoperative pumps, or other reasons (see Table 3-3).
 In addition, a number of wells have been abandoned as part of the voluntary residential well abandonment program being funded by the Custodial Trust (Table 3-3).
-Although these wells are shown on Exhibit 1 and in Table 3-3 (shaded cells) for informational purposes, they are not included on the 2019 monitoring schedule.
+Although these wells are shown on Exhibit 1 and in Table 3-3 (shaded cells) for informational purposes, they are not included on the 2020 monitoring schedule.